naimkatiman/MLstockApp/README.md

-# MLstockApp: Stock Market Prediction Web App using Machine Learning and Sentiment Analysis
+# MLstockApp: Stock Market Forecasting Web App using Machine Learning and Sentiment Analysis

 This project is a web application designed to predict stock market trends using a combination of machine learning algorithms and sentiment analysis of tweets.
 By integrating real-time public sentiment with historical data, MLstockApp aims to provide more accurate and timely investment insights.